Creating a Model of Your Event-Driven Architecture

 This tutorial teaches you how to use the objects in Event Portal to create and visualize a model of your event-driven architecture (EDA).
 A modeled event mesh represents event flows operating in a specific runtime environment.
 Modeled event meshes help you define and visualize the event flows between publishing and subscribing applications within your EDA.

 You can build modeled event meshes using objects created in Designer and objects imported into Event Portal.
 You create modeled event meshes within environments.
-Environments in PubSub+ Cloud represent runtime environments within your organization.
+Creating and Managing Environments in PubSub+ Cloud represent runtime environments within your organization.
 For example, you may have several development environments for different lines of business, testing environments, a staging environment, and a production environment.

 In this tutorial, we'll use Runtime Event Manager and Designer to complete the following tasks: